imaging-in-paris/imaging-in-paris.github.io/index.md

 header-img: "img/paris1.png"
 ---

-This website is the home for the IHP semester "Imaging in Paris" that will take place between January to April 2019.
+This website is the home for the IHP semester "The Mathematics of Imaging" that will take place between January to April 2019.

 You can also access [the monthly seminar website from here](seminar/).